ZakaHaceCosas/FuckingNode/README.md

 # if present, files / DIRs you add to "targets" will be removed
 # (only when you clean with any of the "intensities")
 destroy:
-  intensities: ["hard", "maxim"] # "normal", "hard", "hard-only", or "maxim", or "*" or "all" for everything. use always an array even if you only add one intensity.
+  intensities: ["hard", "maxim"] # "normal", "hard", "hard-only", or "maxim", or "*" or for everything. use always an array even if you only add one intensity.
   targets:
     - "node_modules"
     - "dist"